Yesterday, my wife and I went to see the movie, “The Spy Who Dumped Me”, with Mila Kunis and Kate McKinnon.

 As usual, most people entered the cinema hall with huge baskets of popcorn and Coca Cola.

 When the movie started, I could hear the funny sound of crunching the popcorn all over the cinema hall.
 I came to see a movie, not to listen to a concert of chewing popcorn.
 I could tell the people around me to eat a little quieter, but I chose not to say anything.

 Why I chose not to say anything?
-If the owners of the cinema hall choose to sell popcorn and Cola, it means that they allow people to eat and drink during the show.
+If the owners of the cinema hall choose to sell popcorn and Coke, it means that they allow people to eat and drink during the show.

-Eating popcorn is the standard activity in all movie halls when watching a movie.
+Eating popcorn and drinking coke is the standard activity in all movie halls while watching the movie.
 This is the common rule, and you can therefore, say nothing about it to anyone.
-If you dare to comment about the noises people are making when eating the popcorn, they might not understand what you want from them, because they are sure this is allowable.
+If you dare to comment about the noises people are making when eating the popcorn and drinking their coke, they might not understand what you want from them, because they are sure this is allowable.

-I too, sometimes eat popcorn at the movies, but rarely, and only a small quantity.
+I too, sometimes eat popcorn at the movies, but rarely do so, and only a small quantity.